 South Asia is a region that is heavily dependent on agriculture, making it vulnerable to the effects of climate change because it lowers agricultural production.
-The study's findings confirm the widely held belief that, over time, the effects of climate change on agriculture employment are negative.
-In this study, the annual patterns of rainfall and temperature have been irregular.
-The rising air temperature and the rising tendency in the intensity and frequency of extreme events characterize the temperature variability in South Asia (Sivakumar et al., 2010).
-Rainfall has been erratic, falling substantially during the monsoon season and less so during the dry season (Mirza, 2011).
+The study's findings confirm the widely held belief that, over time, the effects of climate change on agriculture employment are negative in this study, the annual patterns of rainfall and temperature have been irregular.
+The rising air temperature and rising tendency in the intensity and frequency of extreme events characterize the temperature variability in South Asia (Sivakumar et al., 2010).
+Rainfall has been erratic, falling substantially during the monsoon season and less during the dry season (Mirza, 2011).
 As a result, the productivity of agriculture may be significantly impacted by temperature and rainfall.
-Numerous studies on the effects of climate change on agricultural employment have been conducted in each nation.
-Even if the study emphasizes the temperature's long-term effects, the remaining rainfall has been deemed insignificant.
-In addition, the study sought to determine the short-term effects of climate change but found none, even if it discovered long-term effects.
-There might be both micro-level studies and country-level studies identified to establish the short-term impact on One study conducted in Bangladesh shows the impact of climate change on agricultural productivity (Iqbal et al., 2015).
-There is scope for a micro-study of other countries.
+Numerous studies mentioned the effects of climate change on agricultural production have been conducted in each nation which is referred to in the literature review.
+For example, Iqbal and Roy (2015) showed in the context of Bangladesh, climate change affects agricultural productivity which in turn induces labor to migrate from the agriculture sector to the non-agriculture sector.
+The study didn't show a direct linkage the climate changes the agriculture employment, but we can expand the conclusion that migration to the nonagricultural sector reduces labor employment in the agriculture sector through migration.